Be Significant In The Lives Of Others

 Qualified Institutions

-Accredited institution(s) eligible to participate in federal student aid programs.
+ccredited institution(s) participating in federal student aid programs are eligible.

 Qualified Expenses

-Tuition, fees, books, room & board (if full time) and pre-college education expenses up to limits.
+Costs for tuition, fees, books, room & board (if full time) and pre-college education expenses up to limits are eligible.

 Learn How To Open A 529 College Savings Plan (CSP) Account.